 - In The Holiday, Cameron Diaz's character Amanda works in Hollywood editing movie trailers, and even when she gets away on vacation a voice in her head (Hal Douglas!) sometimes reflexively narrates her emotional ups and downs using trailer-voiceover-speak, laden with this trope.
 The whole movie has numerous affectionate shout-outs to the film industry.

-- Done straight and with a twist in the trailer for Heavenly Creatures: "In a world where dreamers and believers are miraculously transformed..."
+- Done straight and with a twist (by La Fontaine Himself) in the trailer for Heavenly Creatures: "In a world where dreamers and believers are miraculously transformed..."
 "But ours is not a world that believes in magic..."

 - Like virtually every other Hollywood cliche, Team America: World Police (specifically, its trailer) satirizes this mercilessly.

 - The trailer for Borat was narrated by the main character himself. ("See my moviefilm.
 If it is no success, I will be execute!")

 - The trailer for Knights of Badassdom:

 In a world within our world they've created a world unlike any other world!